fluiddyn/transonic/ROADMAP.rst

 - [done] Cython decorators (boundscheck, wraparound, cdivision, nonecheck)

-- Correct use of fused types (only 1 set of annotations supported)
+- [done] Correct use of fused types (only 1 set of annotations supported)

+- better fused types

 - locals annotations for